 Or you could find printable coupons through Swagbucks and earn SB points for your purchase AND get cash back through Checkout 51.

 Do you have a cash back credit card?
 Use that, too!
 What about a loyalty card or store card where you can also earn cash rewards?

 Some cash back offers within the Checkout 51 app can also be claimed multiple times, which is great for extreme couponing.

 Because everything with Checkout 51 is done after you’ve made your purchase, you don’t need spend time coupon clipping ahead of time if you don’t want to.
 This is also super helpful if you end up picking-up one of the weekly grocery offers while grocery shopping that you didn’t plan to get ahead of time.

 It also means no more holding up the line and the cashier as you fumble to find the manufacturer coupons you printed or checking which store coupons have expired.

 As yet another bonus, each week you can also enter to win $500 simply by uploading any grocery store receipt for $60 or more.

 There are a few – but just a few – Checkout 51 features that could be better.

 No Paypal – Yet

 Having to request a cheque and then wait for it to arrive in the mail isn’t ideal.
-So it could take some time before you actually get that cash back.
+So it could take some time before you actually get that cash back and deposited into your bank account.
 However, the option to cash out via PayPal is currently in Beta testing and is available to some users already.
 They will be releasing this option to all users soon.